MKTK117/MKTK117/README.md

 ## About Me 💼

-I'm always on the lookout for new challenges, and I love coding aviation and games.
+I'm always on the lookout for new challenges.
 Whether it's building web or mobile applications, I'm dedicated to creating elegant solutions.
-You might catch some Halo references and a hidden Master Chief icon in my projects.

 ## Fun Facts 🚀